Bullseye198/DiscoverMars/README.md

 - Set up 2 fragments (with listAdapter and description)
 - Click on item inside of a list goes to image detail
 - ListViewModel call usecase
+- Connected to the remote, api works
+- Display an list of images (Adapter, List Fragment and ListViewModel)